 Cold Brewed Haitian Coffee Recipe:

-Let water + coffee set on the counter for 18-24 hours (you’ll find the sweet spot).
+- set water + coffee mix on counter for 12-24 hours (you’ll find the sweet spot)

 - next day straining options: French Press: if your coffee was coarsely ground, simply use your press.
 Else, a cheese cloth or regular coffee filter works great:

 over ice + milk

 over ice + milk + sugar (or honey)

 Have a gallon container that fits in the fridge?
 Cold brew lasts for up to two weeks, so go for it if you have the space.